 If you get your Medicare coverage through a Medicare Advantage plan, you may actually see your premiums go down year over year.
-For example, the average Medicare Advantage premium is estimated to be $28 in 2019, down from $29.81 in 2018, according to the Centers for Medicare and Medicaid Services (CMS).
+For example, the average Medicare Advantage premium is estimated to be 23% lower in 2020 than in 2019, according to the Centers for Medicare and Medicaid Services (CMS).

-To find a Medicare Advantage plan or Medicare Part D or that meets your needs, enter your zip code on this page.
+To find a Medicare Advantage plan or Medicare Part D that may meet your needs, enter your zip code on this page.